gotrash/theme/site/content/docs/5.3/customize/optimize.md

 ## Minify and gzip

 Whenever possible, be sure to compress all the code you serve to your visitors.
-If you're using Bootstrap dist files, try to stick to the minified versions (indicated by the `.min.css` and `.min.js` extensions).
-If you're building Bootstrap from the source with your own build system, be sure to implement your own minifiers for HTML, CSS, and JS.
+If you're using GoTrash Theme dist files, try to stick to the minified versions (indicated by the `.min.css` and `.min.js` extensions).
+If you're building GoTrash Theme from the source with your own build system, be sure to implement your own minifiers for HTML, CSS, and JS.

 ## Non-blocking files